We’ve seen enough. Tell the Senate to vote NO to UnFrack FERC

 Rosner is a Democrat, but he’s Joe Manchin’s hand-picked Democrat.
 According to new research from Friends of the Earth, Rosner has a history of backing fracked gas, and he’s worked with Manchin since 2022 to roll back FERC rules on climate change and environmental justice.
 Thousands of us signed a petition last week asking the Senate to confirm nominees who are dedicated to the clean energy transition, not fossil fuels.
 That’s clearly not Rosner.

 Chang is the only nominee who’s had experience cutting global warming pollution and prioritizing environmental justice over fossil fuels.
 So if the US Senate feels like they have to confirm a FERC nominee because Commissioner Clements is retiring in a few weeks, she’s the best option.
-But in her testimony at last week’s confirmation hearing, Chang also promised to uphold the pro fossil fuel bias at FERC called “technology neutrality.”
+But in her testimony at her confirmation hearing, Chang also promised to uphold the pro fossil fuel bias at FERC called “technology neutrality.”
 She didn’t have much choice – Republicans on the Committee and corrupt coal baron Joe Manchin basically forced each nominee to swear allegiance to fossil fuels in order to be considered.
 But in other words, she’s no reformer.

 So, click here to send a message to your Senators telling them to VOTE NO on at least two of the three FERC nominees.
 Together we can UnFrack FERC and change it into the Federal Renewable Energy Commission we need!